top of page

 Chicago World's Fair by H. D. Nichols

-In Norman Bolotin and Christine Laing's excellent book, I learned that more than 27 million visitors arrived at the Chicago World's Fair between May and October 1893.
+In Norman Bolotin and Christine Laing's intriguing book, I learned that more than 27 million visitors arrived at the Chicago World's Fair between May and October 1893.
 There were 214 fanciful buildings to explore on 633 acres.
-The noise, hurry, and overwhelming choices of things to see left guests longing for a break.
+However, the noise, hurry, and overwhelming choices of exhibits left fairgoers longing for a break.

-The Wooded Island was designed as a much-needed retreat, despite the danger and mystery going on there in my book.
-The Island provided a green haven with its peaceful winding paths, many kinds of sheltering trees, and a delightful bouquet of living flowers.
-The Island grounds spanned sixteen charming acres, with ten acres planted in flowers.
+The Wooded Island was designed as a much-needed retreat.
+The island provided a green haven with its peaceful winding paths, a variety of sheltering trees, and a delightful bouquet of living flowers.
+The Wooded Island spanned sixteen charming acres, with ten acres planted in flowers.

-Weary fairgoers, after crossing a graceful bridge spanning a lagoon, first noticed the scent of thousands of roses wafting their way.
-Countries from all over the world had sent their best roses to Chicago.
-As visitors strolled along the rose garden paths, all the different varieties must have dazzled them in every way.
+Weary fairgoers, after crossing the graceful bridge spanning a lagoon, first noticed the scent of thousands of roses wafting their way.
+Countries from all over the world sent their best roses to Chicago.
+As visitors strolled along the rose garden paths, the wealth of blossoms dazzled the fairgoers.

 Rose Garden Discoveries

 But which rose varieties dazzled them?
-I thought it might be easy to find the names of the rose varieties in the garden.
+I thought it would be easy to find the names of the rose varieties in the garden.
 I was wrong.
-I enjoy going down the rabbit (or should I say, Babbitt) trails of history, but none of them led me to any of the lovely old rose names.
+I enjoy going down the rabbit trails (or should I say, Babbitt trails) of history, but none of them led me to any of the lovely old rose names.

-Then, tucked away in a 1894 Report issued by the state of New York, I found a listing of some of the roses on display on the fairgrounds.
-Here I found the beautiful names of vintage roses—Perle des Jardins, Souvenir de la Malmaison, Comtesse de Labarthe, Etoile de Lyon, and the rose named for lighthouse heroine Grace Darling.
-Some of these were certainly a part of the Wooded Island rose garden, but the report did not indicate which ones.
+Then, tucked away in a 1894 Report issued by the state of New York, I found a listing of some of the roses on display on the fairgrounds and the Wooded Island.
+Here I discovered the beautiful names of vintage roses—Perle des Jardins, Souvenir de la Malmaison, Comtesse de Labarthe, Etoile de Lyon, and the Grace Darling rose.

 In a Garden

-Roses engage every sense—the smooth velvet of the rose petals, the different shapes and colors of each blossom, and over all, the lovely scent of romantic roses from ancient varieties.
+Roses engage every sense—the smooth velvet of the rose petals, the different shapes and colors of each blossom, and the lovely scent of romantic roses from ancient varieties.

 When guests finally emerged from the Wooded Island's rose garden, I wonder if they sat down on one of the rustic benches to let it all sink in before heading out to view the next exhibit.

 It must have been a magical place.
 I like to think my Hope Rose would have fit right in with all the beautiful, world-traveling roses on display in the island garden.
-And I hope, in between solving a dangerous mystery, my characters, Christie and Melina, might take a break themselves in the wondrous old rose garden.
+And I hope, in between solving a dangerous mystery, Christie and Melina might take a break themselves in the wondrous old rose garden.

 Join the Island Sleuths' Newsletter